Pellinor: The Gift (also: The Naming)

 First published in Australia in 2003, the United Kingdom in 2004, and as "The Naming", in the United States during 2005.

 The Gift begins with Maerad, in "Gilman's Cot" as a slave, where she has been for most of her life, with few memories of her former life, her mother having died several years before.
 She is discovered by Cadvan, one of the great mystics known as Bards, who reveals to her that she too has "the Gift" shared by all of these, by which she is able to command nature to do her will.
 Cadvan soon discovers that her mother was Milana of Pellinor, the leader of the First Circle of the sacked School of Pellinor, of whom it was previously assumed that there were no survivors.
-Knowing this, Cadvan decides to help her escape, believing that it might not be random chance that he came upon the only known survivor from Pellinor.
+Knowing this, Cadvan decides to help her escape, believing that it might not be a random chance that he came upon the only known survivor from Pellinor.

 Cadvan finds that Maerad's Gift is unusually powerful for one never formally taught; he begins to suspect of her more significance than he had before.
-Cadvan takes her to the School of Innail, to make the presence of a survivor from Pellinor known and to establish Maerad a Minor Bard of Pellinor.
+Cadvan takes her to the School of Innail, to make the presence of a survivor from Pellinor known and to establish Maerad as a Minor Bard of Pellinor.
 During their time there, Maerad obtains a long-forgotten prophecy concerning the Foretold One who will defeat the Nameless One.
 This Nameless One is a corrupt political leader, formerly called Sharma, who discarded his own truename in order to become immortal.
 Twice has he attempted to conquer the land of Edil-Amarandh, and he has twice been vanquished.
-His last bid for power is the one in which the Foretold One, Elednor, Edil - Amarandh naor Fire Lily of Edil - Amarandh, will defeat him, leaving him dead or helpless forever.
+His last bid for power is the one in which the Foretold One, Elednor, Edil – Amarandh na or Fire Lily of Edil - Amarandh, will defeat him, leaving him dead or helpless forever.
 Maerad's own history, being coincident with that of the Foretold One, implies that she is Elednor, although Maerad does not immediately embrace the idea.